Legend (Robin of Sherwood soundtrack): Alternative versions of songs

 In 2003, Clannad albums from the Sony/BMG label were remastered and released with new cover art, and remixes as bonus tracks.
 For the 2003 Deluxe Edition of Legend, the bonus track was "Together We – Cantoma Mix".

+A 40th-anniversary version of the album was released in October 2024, featuring a six-panel digipak with 16-page booklet and 11 previously unreleased bonus tracks.

 On the 2005 release Clannad: Live in Concert, there were live performances of unreleased music including "Dance & Teidhir Abhaile Riu" from Series 1 and "Action" and "Royal" from Series 3 as part of a "Robin of Sherwood Medley".

-Another theme from the series was reworked as the song "Almost Seems (Too Late to Turn)".